Table of Contents

 Description of fields in the structure

-context: Small segment of text used to differentiate from entries with the same string value
+• context: Small segment of text used to differentiate from entries with the same string value (Optional).

 should be translated (Optional)

-character_limit : Maximum number of character the translation can have (Optional)
+• character_limit: Maximum number of characters the translation can have (Optional)

-Transifex offers support for pluralized entries in JSON based on ICU's message format specifications (plural subset).
-For more details about how pluralized strings are handled by Transifex, please refer to our documentation guide.
+Transifex supports pluralized entries in JSON based on ICU's message format specifications (plural subset).
+For more details about how Transifex handles pluralized strings, please take a look at our documentation guide.

 Example: